 Finally, detox facilities can provide crucial support for those who are suffering from mental health issues caused or worsened by their methamphetamine use.
 Oftentimes, depression and psychosis are serious and ongoing consequences of abusing this drug, requiring long-term management through counseling and medication.
 Staff at detox centers can assist their clients by connecting them with programs and resources available to address these mental health challenges.

 Because of the high rate at which methamphetamine abusers return to drug use after detox, it is advisable for anyone undergoing withdrawal from methamphetamine to enter a drug treatment program immediately after completing the detox process.
 There are several types of drug treatment programs available depending on your specific needs.

-Inpatient treatment facilities offer round-the-clock support in a controlled environment for about 4 to 12 weeks.
+Inpatient treatment facilities offer round-the-clock support in a controlled environment for about 4 to 12 weeks, or longer, if needed.
 Oftentimes, inpatient programs are affiliated with a detox center, so clients can enter treatment seamlessly after withdrawing from methamphetamines.
-These intensive programs can help recovering individuals address their addiction in a safe place, separated from people and places that are associated with their drug use and with other people going through the same process.
+These intensive programs can help recovering individuals address their addiction in a safe place, with other people going through the same process and separated from people and places that are associated with their drug use.

 For those who want or need extended support, sober living facilities offer a supportive environment for those transitioning out of treatment into a life in recovery.

 Outpatient treatment facilities run only during the day and allow patients to return home in the evening.
 This type of program can be beneficial to individuals with work or home obligations and a solid network of support at home.
 For people who live alone or with other drug abusers, the outpatient option may not be the best.